Study: 12% of rental homes in Indy are owned by large investors

 Researchers found that people have been moving into nicer neighborhoods because of big investors owning homes in those areas.

-“It could be that they could be moving into areas or neighborhoods that they wouldn’t have been able to afford to buy in,” Naamane said.
+Naamane said, “It could be that they could be moving into areas or neighborhoods that they wouldn’t have been able to afford to buy in.”

-I-Team 8 reporter Kody Fisher asked, “Which, going back to the report, could sometimes be a good thing, especially if they have children, basically being able to go into a school district that would be better for their education.”
+Going back to the report, could it sometimes be a good thing, especially if they have children, basically being able to go into a school district that would be better for their education?

-The U.S. GEO said they’re moving into phase 2 of their project to specifically pinpoint what their findings mean and the long-term impact of big investors owning more rental properties.
+The U.S. GAO said it’s moving into Phase 2 of its project to specifically pinpoint what their findings mean, and the long-term impact of big investors owning more rental properties.